siovene/perfectjs/README.md

 uses `jQuery` to append results to an `HTML` `<table>`.

-Your `HTML` file needs to have a `<table>` with `id="perfect"` and a `<tbody>` child elment.
+Your `HTML` file needs to have a `<table>` with `id="perfect"` and a `<tbody>` child element.
 Here's an example:

 ```html
 <table id="perfect" border="1" cellpadding="10">